cmastrangelo/cmastrangelo/README.md

 ## About

 My name is Carlos Mastrangelo.
 I'm from Brazil and currently based in Los Angeles, California.
-I specialize in working with deep neural networks, quant, and DeFi (Decentralized Finance) applications.
+I specialize in working with deep neural networks, quant, and DeFi applications.

 ## Tools